vstinner/cpython_core_tutorial/where_should_i_start.rst

     it in version N+1.
 It's common that a feature is kept longer to avoid breaking the world just being a developer wants the perfection.
-    Python developers must be pragmatic: balance between perfection and usability, very hard choices should be made and usually it takes a a long to time to discuss them :-)
+    Python developers must be pragmatic: balance between perfection and usability, very hard choices should be made and usually it takes a long to time to discuss them :-)
-  * While Python 2 end of line is near (2020), Python 3 changes which make writing code working on Python 2 and Python 3 harder are usually rejected.
+  * While Python 2 end of life is near (2020), Python 3 changes which make writing code working on Python 2 and Python 3 harder are usually rejected.

 * Propose to write a bugfix change (a pull request) for an existing bug report.
-  This task is very hard since usually if a bug report doesn't have a patch, it's because there is a disagrement on the bug itself, or because the bugfix is very hard to implement.
+  This task is very hard since usually if a bug report doesn't have a patch, it's because there is a disagreement on the bug itself, or because the bugfix is very hard to implement.